 What is Chapter 7 Bankruptcy in California?

-If you are underemployed, out of work or struggling with overwhelming debt, you may be considering bankruptcy.
+Bankruptcy is a powerful tool for individuals who have fallen on hard times and are unable to pay their debts.
+If you are out of work, underemployed or buried under crushing debt, you may be considering bankruptcy.
 It’s a last resort that will affect your ability to make purchases on credit or get a loan, but it can also give you a fresh start and help you regain financial stability.
-It can give you the breathing room you need to start over, build a better credit score and become eligible for loans and credit.
+In other words, filing bankruptcy in the proper manner will actually cause the filer, in time, to have a better credit score and a better chance of getting loans and credit.
+Hence the term “fresh start.”

-Debt that is discharged in Chapter 7 includes:
+Debt that is wiped out in Chapter 7 includes:

 - Credit cards